Belarusian Air Force: Air Defence Forces

-The command of the 2nd Separate Army AD and its 11th Corps AD was taken over by the Republic of Belarus and on August 1, 1992 it was amalgamated with the Air defence Troops of the Belarus Military District to form the Air Defence Troops of the Republic of Belarus.
+The command of the 2nd Separate Army AD and its 11th Corps AD was taken over by the Republic of Belarus and on August 1, 1992, it was amalgamated with the Air defence Troops of the Belarus Military District to form the Air Defence Troops of the Republic of Belarus.

+Shoot-downs during the Russo-Ukrainian war

+In July 2024, a Russian Shahed drone flew into Belarusian airspace.
+The air force quickly scrambled Su-30 jets and Mi-24 armed helicopters to intercept it.

+On July 12th 2025, the Belarusian Air Force scrambled a Mi-24 helicopter to intercept a Russian Gerbera drone.

+In September 2025, the air force shot down unknown drones in its sky.

 Mission and functions

 The VVS and Air Defence Forces were intended to protect population centres such as cities and regions, as well as the administrative, industrial, economic interests of the Republic.
 They are also intended to defend troops from the impacts of enemy air attacks, and also against the attacks of hostile troops, as well as fire support and the guarantee of combat operations of ground forces.

 In peacetime, VVS and Air Defense forces are on standby to protect the state boundary in the air and also control of Belarusian airspace.
 The Air Force is responsible for all military aviation, as the Army maintains no aircraft of its own.